manala/ansible-roles/README.md

 - Define the gitconfig file
 - Allow setup of the giconfig file

-It's part of the ELAO [Ansible stack](http://ansible.elao.com) but can be used as a stand alone component.
+It's part of the ELAO <a href="http://www.manalas.com" target="_blank">Ansible stack</a> but can be used as a stand alone component.

 ## Requirements

-- Ansible 1.7.2+
+- Ansible 1.9.0+

 ## Dependencies